Updated with New Information On

 A characterful, medium-bodied dark roast with a bold profile, slightly smoky undertones, and intense aroma and flavor.
 100% Arabica and organically grown.

 Another coffee named after a famous brand of Cuban cigars, these beans are grown on a small plantation in Alto La Meseta, a 1000m peak in the Sierra Maestra.
-They have an intense aroma and a flavor profile containing hints of tobacco, smokiness, and caramel.
+They have an intense aroma and a flavour profile containing hints of tobacco, smokiness, and caramel.

 Although better known for its cigars, in the Atmosphere Cuban brand Cohiba offer the world’s coffee lovers a taste experience that far surpasses anything they pack into their coronas in terms of both flavor and uniqueness.

 These 100% Arabica Cuban coffee beans are grown on the El Nicho plantation high in the Sierra del Escambray mountains in the south-central region of Cuba and boast an intense aroma and a hint of cocoa undertones.